GABA: The Neurotransmitter of Calm & Relaxation

 And while the naturally occurring neurotransmitter certainly can do all of this and more, there’s doubt as to whether GABA supplements deliver similar results.

-There is an ongoing controversy whether GABA supplements actually work since GABA is too large a molecule to cross into the brain.
+There is an ongoing controversy about whether GABA supplements actually work since GABA is too large a molecule to cross into the brain.

 Yet some people find GABA supplements very helpful.